microsoft/azuredevopslabs/labs/java/e2eeclipse/readme.md

     ![Policy configuration](images/policy.png)

-    > **Note**: You can enforce other policy options like comment resolution and minumum number of reviewers, as well as specify the merge options (like squashing).
-You can also add default reviewers.
+    {% include note.html content= "You can enforce other policy options like comment resolution and minumum number of reviewers, as well as specify the merge options \(like squashing\).
+You can also add default reviewers." %}

 ## Log a Bug using the Exploratory Test Extension